ryanlelek/Raneto/content/usage/creating-pages.md

 ## File Location

-All of your Markdown files must go in the `content` folder in the root of the application.
+All of your Markdown files must go in the content folder (see `content_dir` variable in config.js to make this folder configurable, by default it will be 'content' folder in the root of the application).
 You can add as many sub-folders as you like in the content folder, but only `.md` files within the `content` folder (or sub-folders) will be recognised.

 You can use sub-folders as a way of creating "categories" of pages.
 For example if you create a sub-folder called `using-my-product` all of the pages inside that folder will appear under the **Using My Product**